Trusted by Tens of Thousands | www.ThePearlSource.com

 Key factors: Harvested during the calm spring and autumn seasons

-Found in the freshwater rivers, creeks and lakes of China, these pearls are available in a wide range of colors, shapes, and sizes.
+Found in the freshwater rivers, creeks and lakes of China.
+These pearls are available in a wide range of colors, shapes, and sizes.
 They can naturally be produced in pastel shades of pink, lavender, and peach, and are also often dyed brighter colors.
 Freshwater pearl sizes typically range from 5mm to 10mm, though they are often available in larger sizes up to 13mm.

 Cultured Freshwater Pearls